UPVC Door Panels & Cat Flaps Double Glazing Repairs Belvedere Bluewater

 - Have inherited a cat flap from the previous owners and you don’t have a cat yourself?
 I would suggest removing the cat flap and replace the panel with a new reinforced panel.

 - Select a cat flap with a lock however, this is designed to keep other cats out, not burglars.

 - A high percentage of cat flap burglaries happen because the key has been left in the door.

-Some customers use dog flaps if they have large cats therefore, if a child can fit through the flap then it will be a security risk and one you may not be covered by your insurance, because no damage would have been caused to enter your house.
+Some customers use dog flaps if they have large cats therefore, if a child can fit through the flap.
+This could be a security risk and one you may not be covered by your insurance.

 It has been known that certain adults take children with them ‘on a burglaries’ for the sole purpose to steal or find the keys to unlock the doors.